chaos-genius/chaosgenius-docs/docs/Roadmap/roadmap.md

 id: 'Roadmap'
 ---

-Our goal is to be production ready for all companies irrespective of their data infrasatrcture and scale requirements.
-With that in mind we have created the following roadmap for ourselves.
+Our goal is to make Chaos Genius production ready for all companies irrespective of their data infrasturcture, data sources and scale requirements.
+With that in mind we have created the following roadmap for Chaos Genius.
 If you see something missing or wish to make suggestions, please drop us a line on our community Slack or raise an issue.

 ## Coming soon